Construction and Programming of AC Sensor Systems

 Learning Objectives

-• Conduct relevant and critical searches and reviews of information in order to expand and consolidate knowledge independently in relation to a given problem.
+- Conduct relevant and critical information searches within cardiac electrophysiology, physics, circuit theory and embedded systems in order to expand and consolidate knowledge in relation to a specific development task.

-• Explain and apply the concepts of scope, storage, pointers, structures, and the use of multiple source files in standard C.
+- Explain and apply core concepts in standard C, including scope, storage, pointers, structures, unions and modularization across multiple source files.

 Course Content